pivstone/ecdsa/README.md

 # Nif for Elixir.Ecdsa

-a Nif for ecdsa(PKIX style) verfiy
+a Nif for ecdsa(PKIX style) verify